Mathugo/Image-processing/README.md

 # Image-processing
 Simple image processing using opencv

+## Goals

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+▪ Filtering :
+  ▪ median filter
+  ▪ gaussian filter
+▪ Derivation
+  ▪ calculation of the gradient in an image (Sobel)
+▪ Operations of mathematical morphology:
+  ▪ dilatation
+  ▪ erosion
+▪ Contour Detection :
+  ▪ application of a contour detector "Canny"
+▪ Segmentations of images:
+  ▪ thresholding operations
+  ▪ regional growth segmentation
 ### Prerequisites

 You will need [Visual Studio](https://visualstudio.microsoft.com/fr/) (Pro or community) at least 2015 and [opencv](https://opencv.org/releases/)